treeform/fidget/README.md

 # Fidget - UI library for nim

 It is an absolute travesty that there is no good and easy way to design cross platform UIs.
-The HTML5 + electron + mobile webviews is the only reasonable way to do it, but it sux.
-HTML/CSS is just so complex and confusing, and JS can be really slow!
+The HTML5 + Electron + mobile webviews is the only reasonable way to do it, but it sux.
+HTML/CSS is just so complex and confusing, and JS can be really painful. - but with Fidget compile for web, desktop and mobile!

-It is also an absolute travesty that programmers have to code UIs by hand from flat design mockups.
-Fidget leverages the Figma - an app that is taking design world by storm.
+Programmers still have to code UIs by hand from flat design mockups.
+Fidget leverages Figma - an app that is taking design world by storm.
 It does this by taking Figma files and converting them to code.
-No more counting stupid pixels.
+No more counting stupid pixels, no more CSS puzzles.
 Want to change some spaces?
 Change it Figma and reload.

+Nim is the great language for UI design because of the templates and macros can make a really good DSL (domain specific language) - that makes writing UIs straightforward and intuitive.

-HTML5 has a ton of layout primitives, margin, padding, float, absolute, relative, border box, flex and friends.
+Other UI systems like, HTML5 has a ton of layout primitives, margin, padding, float, absolute, relative, border box, flex and friends.
 I want to simplify this to just the most basic way to lay something out.
 Because Fidget leverages Figma, I am adopting their system, because it simple and visual:

 * Everything is a Group.
 * Groups are positions relative to the parent